rbw/trendr/README.md

 # trendr
-Pure-python SVG chart generator built using the standard library.
+Chart generator built using the Python standard library.

 Usage
 ---